 The secret?
 They are already built into your day!

-“I am the kind of women that when my feet hit the floor in the morning the devil says “oh, crap she’s up.
+“I am the kind of woman that when my feet hit the floor in the morning the devil says “oh, crap she’s up.

 Breakfast — I eat several hours after I wake up and I usually eat something very small.
 Toast is my go to breakfast usually with local jams and jellies.
 Before I eat, I show gratitude for the farmer who grew the wheat, the raspberry farmer and the lady who made the jam.
 I’m also grateful for the sun and the rain that nourishes the grain and fruit.